 The jack extension on the Pro Eagle features an 8″ adjustable system with a 13″ extension upgrade.
 The extension features an adjustable pin that allows you to adjust the height on the fly.
 You can also remove the top lift pad depending on your preferred lift point.

 To remove the lift pad and the extension, just twist and lift off or twist and lock into place.

 If you 4Runner is stock, you will need to remove the extension before fitting the jack underneath.
 With a 3″ lift on our 4Runner, the extension on the lowest setting barely fit underneath.
 The extension is tall.
 If you are buying this jack, it should be for height reasons.

 Pro Eagle Big Wheels

 The big wheels are made of composite material, just think of really thick plastic.
-When you wheel across the floor of a shop, they slide and glide pretty easily.
-You can shift the whole jack without major jack-tilt and hang-up.
+When you wheel across the floor of a shop, they slide and glide pretty easily in north and south direction.